geode-sdk/mods/mods-v2/beat.click-sound/about.md

 # Click Sounds

-Plays a click sound whenever you press a jump button, or a release sound whenever you release a jump button if you want that too.
+Plays a click sound whenever you press a jump button, or (optionally) a release sound whenever you release a jump button.
 If you want a new built-in click sound or feature to be added, join the [discord server](https://discord.gg/RwbRP8ADdc). <3

-### Uses Geode v2.0.0-beta.19 and Node-IDs v1.5.1
+### Uses Geode v2.0.0-beta.20 and Node-IDs v1.6.1
 Open the mod settings to change the click sound.
 Set the click sound to '0' to use a custom click sound.
 ## Click sounds:
 ### Useful click sounds (positive number):